This post may contain affiliate links. Read my disclosure policy.

 What Does Truffle Taste Like?

 If you don’t know by now, a truffle is a fungus.
 Since that word carries some, well, less-than-desirable connotations with respect to food, let’s just say it is in the mushroom family and grows wild, most commonly in France and Italy.
-But let’s not call them common.
+But they are truly not common.
 It is a combination of both their rarity and their amazing flavor that makes them very expensive and prized by many chefs.

 Though sometimes called mushrooms, they are like no mushroom you’ve ever had before.
 They carry a woodsy, earthy, deep umami flavor that is almost impossible to describe.
 Black truffles tend to be more pungent, and some say white truffles carry a hint of garlic flavor.

-The easiest and most affordable way to aff the flavor of truffles to your food is with truffle oil, which is what is used here.
+The easiest and most affordable way to aff the flavor of truffles to your food is with truffle oil, which is what is used to make these truffle fries.
 You’ll want to try to find truffle oil with natural flavors, not artificial.
 Some people prefer white truffle oil to that made with black truffles, but either will do.
 These small bottles of oil may seem pricey, but a little goes a long way.
 And once you buy it, you can drizzle it on popcorn or eggs, or even try it in some Truffle Parmesan Hummus.

 Or make Parmesan Truffle Fries!
 Let’s get started…